flyinghead/flycast/README.md

 New and updated translations are always appreciated!
 All we ask is that you not use “regional” phrases that may not be generally understood.

+Translations can be submitted as a pull request or at http://reicast.loungekatt.com/translate

 Beta versions
 -------------
 Compiled test versions are available at reicast.loungekatt.com